Azure/data-product-analytics/README.md

 ## 4. Parameter Update Process

 In order to deploy the ARM templates in this repository to the desired Azure subscription, you will need to modify some parameters in the forked repository.
 As updating each parameter file manually is a time-consuming and potentially error-prone process, we have simplified the task with a GitHub Action workflow.
 After successfully executing the previous steps, please open the <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml` YAML file</a>.
 In this file you need to update the environment variables.
-Once you commit the file with the updated values, a GitHub Action workflow will be triggered that modifies all of the parameter files with the appropriate values.
 Just click on <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml`</a> and edit the following section:

 ```YAML